Christiansted, U.S. Virgin Islands: Economy

+Christiansted, thrives on tourism.
+It has a boardwalk that includes jewelry stores which make their own original jewelry designs.
+There are also studios and galleries offering paintings, photography, glass works, arts and crafts made by local artists and unique clothing boutiques.

 Seaborne Airlines was formerly headquartered in Christiansted.

 Transportation

 Christiansted is served by one commercial airport, Henry E. Rohlsen Airport, with flights on several airlines, including American and Delta.

 A ferry serving the hotel on the Cay resort runs between Christiansted and Protestant Cay.

 Education

 Public schools serving the community are operated by the St. Croix School District.

 Climate

 Christiansted has a tropical savanna climate (Koppen Aw/As).